-or later, shorter or longer, or go missing - and or any possible combination.
+However, the first thing you notice is usually a change in your periods.
+They may become lighter or heavier, earlier or later, shorter or longer, or go missing - and in any possible combination.

 Other women may find that menstrual periods stay regular but they start to experience menopausal symptoms such as hot flushes, low mood or joint pain.